COVID digest: China's Shenzhen goes into lockdown | DW | 14.03.2022

 Mitsotakis had traveled to Istanbul during the weekend to meet with Turkish President Recep Tayyip Erdogan.

-But some scientists are concerned restrictions had been lifted too early as infections rates begin to spike again.
+But some scientists are concerned that restrictions have been lifted too early as infections rates begin to spike again.

-The number of new infections have reached more than 60,000 based on a seven-day average, up from about 50,000 a week before.

-The eased restrictions come less than a month before the start of the presidential elections on April 10.
+The eased restrictions come less than a month before the start of the presidential election on April 10.

-Early rollout of the COVID-19 vaccine by US firm Novavax in Europe has been slow, so far undermining hopes that it could convince vaccine sceptics to get a shot.
+Early rollout of the COVID-19 vaccine by US firm Novavax in Europe has been slow, so far undermining hopes that it could convince vaccine skeptics to get a shot.

-Over 85% of adults in the 27 EU member countries have received at least one dose and nearly two-thirds of them have also had a booster, but tens of millions still remain unvaccinated.
+More than 85% of adults in the 27 EU member countries have received at least one dose, and nearly two-thirds of them have also had a booster, but tens of millions still remain unvaccinated.

-The Novavax vaccine, the latest to receive the EU regulators' approval, was expected to persuade vaccine sceptics because it is based on a more conventional technology than the other four vaccines authorized so far in the EU.
+The Novavax vaccine, the latest to receive the EU regulators' approval, was expected to persuade vaccine skeptics because it is based on a more conventional technology than the other four vaccines authorized so far in the European Union.

 But initial data on the vaccine rollout show that it has had a small impact on vaccination campaigns.